gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

 Integron_finder will use *LSTINF* and *Proteins* folders.
-So if you want to analyze a replicon located in a *gembase*, the command line should look like to
+Hence if you want to analyze a replicon located in a *gembase*, the command line should look like

     integron_finder --gembase  data/Replicons/ACBA.0917.00019.fna

 .. note::

-    If the replicon you want to analyze is not in the gembase directory but you still want to take advantage of the *gembase* annotation.
-Then you have to specify the *--gembase-path* option to indicate where to find it.
+    If the replicon you want to analyze is not in the gembase directory, but you still want to take advantage of the *gembase* annotation, then you have to specify the *--gembase-path* option to indicate where to find it.
     A typical command line could be:

         integron_finder --gembase --gembase-path data/gembase/  My_replicons/ACBA.0917.00019.fna